alronz/b2c-database-selection/Cassandra/Examples/tpch.md

 )WITH CLUSTERING ORDER BY (revenue DESC, o_orderdate ASC);
 ````

-As you can see, it has a simple partition key (orderkey) as it would contain only the results of the previous aggregate query.
-The revenue and o_orderdate are the clustering columns using for sorting.
+As you can see, it has a simple partition key (orderkey) as it would contain only the results of the aggregate query.
+The revenue and o_orderdate are the clustering columns used for sorting.
 I have also specified the sorting order using the WITH CLUSTERING ORDER BY clause.

-Now you can load it with results of the aggregate query as show below:
+Now you can load it with results of the aggregate query of each partition as show below:

 ````